broskoski/print.are.na/README.md

 ### print.are.na

-print.are.na was created by Mindy Seu, the Poetic Justice Group and Are.na to create small publications for Ekene Ijeoma’s Black Mobility and Safety in the US course.
+print.are.na was created by Mindy Seu, Charles Broskoski and Ekene Ijeoma.

-Evan Brooks created bindery.js, the open source library (which this version of print.are.na relies upon) to create printable books using HTML and CSS.
-Callil Capuozzo made the original print.are.na for the 2017 Cybernetics Conference.
+print.are.na uses bindery.js, an open-source library for creating books using HTML and CSS, created by Evan Brooks.
+The first version print.are.na was created by Callil Capuozzo for the 2017 Cybernetics Conference.